simone98dm/rpi-setup/README.md

 ## Configurations

-Fix telegraf `telegraf.conf` if ip and influxdb user:pass are correct
+Fix `telegraf.conf` if ip and influxdb user:pass are correct